 If you need a last minute aid, it's the only answer without a number.

-PL-259 (also called a UHF connector or SO239) is the most commonly used connector type for mobile and tabletop amateur radio rigs.
-They are certainly not water tight and should be protected against water intrusion when installed where they may be exposed to the weather.
+PL-259 (which is the male side of the UHF connecter that mates to the SO239 - female side) is the most commonly used connector type for mobile and tabletop amateur radio rigs.
+They are certainly not watertight and should be protected against water intrusion when installed where they may be exposed to the weather.
 They are decent for UHF frequencies, but they are almost universally used at HF frequencies.
 Though they are often called "UHF connectors", that name came from a time when UHF referred to frequencies over 30 MHz (according to wikipedia).

 In practice, the PL-259 connector can have a lot of loss at frequencies above 300 Mhz, so usually when you find a radio with a PL-259 connector used for the antenna connector of a UHF (usually 70 cm) rig it's in order to make it easy to use a multi-band antenna, since PL-259 is used so commonly at VHF and HF frequencies.